Compare Best Income Protection Insurance

-When the unexpected happens, we know what matters is if you can manage your expenses (e.g. mortgage, rent, food, utilities) while you recover.
+When the unexpected happens, we know what matters is if you can manage your expenses (mortgage, rent, food, utilities) while your recover.

-We work with the best income protection insurance providers in New Zealand.
+We compare the best income protection policies in New Zealand.

 It is simple to arrange and tailored to you and your circumstances.

 Introduction to Income Protection Insurance

 Short term cheap income protection vs long term income protection

 Income Protection is an insurance policy that pays a monthly benefit for an agreed period.
 The shorter the benefit period, the cheaper the policy is.
 It’s important to know the difference: